utshomax/postman-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

     * **Postman Enterprise plans** - Your [Community Manager](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) controls the Postman elements your team makes public.
 Enter a note for your Community Manager and select **Request Publish**.
 When your request is approved, you will receive an email notification with a link to the public documentation.
 To retract your publish request, [change the pending publication settings](#changing-publication-settings) and select **Retract request**.

 [![Published documentation example](https://assets.postman.com/postman-docs/documentation-published-docs-v9.jpg)](https://assets.postman.com/postman-docs/documentation-published-docs-v9.jpg)

-## Adding a custom logo

-If you have a [Team Admin role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles), you can customize your published documentation with a team logo.
-To add a logo, [edit your team profile](/docs/administration/team-settings/#editing-your-team-profile) in your [team settings](https://go.postman.co/settings/team/general).
-Your team logo will replace the Postman logo in your team's published documentation.
-(It may take several minutes for the new logo to appear.)

 ## Sharing your public docs